When I let go of what I am, I become what I might be.– Lao Tzu

 Yes, it’s tempting to just say, “I’ll make that change soon,” or “Something’s gotta give,” but that’s not enough.
 You are in charge of your life, and so it’s up to you to pinpoint the source of your grief and get rid of it.

 I apologize in advance for the cliché, but life’s way too short to hold off on finding happiness.
-Seek that joy now.
+Chase that joy now.
 The sooner you pursue it, the sooner you’ll find it.

 2. Start Prioritizing